5dpo/5dpo_ratf_driver/README.md

 **With this version, it is possible to do:**

-- TBC

-**The next version will add these features:**

 - Communicate with Arduino Mega 2560 using Boost.Asio
   ([sdpo_ros_serial_port](https://github.com/5dpo/5dpo_ros_serial_port))
 - Subscribe motors angular speed reference
 - Publish encoders data (encoders + wheels angular speed)
 - Read encoders
-- Read switch
 - Set motors speed
-- Set solenoid
 - Reset driver upon reset signal
 - Watchdog timer to monitor the motors angular speed reference
 - Send serial message to the firmware upon reconnection of the serial port communication

+**The next version will add these features:**

+- Read switch
+- Set solenoid
 - Publish optionally the odometry data

 ## ROS